Dear reader of ADxS.org, please excuse the disruption.

 • The phosphorylation of mitogen- and stress-activated protein kinase 1 and rpS6 (ribosomal protein S6) remained unchanged

-• The selective H3R agonist R-(-)-α-methylhistamine dihydrobromide attenuates movement activity and stereotypical behavior triggered by D2R agonists88
+• The selective H3R agonist R-(-)-α-methylhistamine dihydrobromide attenuates movement activity and stereotypical behavior triggered by D2R agonists91

-• H1R and H2R are co-localized on D1R- and D2R-expressing MSNs and mediate histamine-induced excitation of the two neuron types89
+• H1R and H2R are co-localized on D1R- and D2R-expressing MSNs and mediate histamine-induced excitation of the two neuron types92

 • Histamine excites dopamine D1R- and D2R-expressing neurons in the striatum equally strongly.
-This takes place via postsynaptic H1R and H2R.89
+This takes place via postsynaptic H1R and H2R.92

-• Genetic histamine deficiency causes upregulation of dopamine neurotransmission90
+• Genetic histamine deficiency causes upregulation of dopamine neurotransmission93

 • Increased histaminergic innervation of the entopeduncular nucleus (EPN) in a mouse model of Parkinson’s disease activates parvalbumin neurons (PV) of the EPN that project to the thalamic motor nucleus via hyperpolarization-activated cyclic nucleotide-gated channels (HCN) coupled to postsynaptic H2R.
-Presynaptic H3R activation in the glutamatergic neurons of the subthalamic nucleus (STN), which project to the EPN, inhibits this.
+Presynaptic H3R activation in the glutamatergic neurons of the subthalamic nucleus (STN) projecting into the EPN inhibits this.
 Activation of both receptor types improves the motor dysfunction associated with parkinsonism.
 Pharmacologic activation of H2R such as genetic upregulation of HCN2 in EPNPV neurons, which reduce neuronal burst firing, improves parkinsonism-associated motor dysfunction independent of changes in neuronal firing rate.
-Optogenetic inhibition of EPNPV neurons and pharmacological activation or genetic upregulation of H3R in EPN-projecting STNGlu neurons ameliorate parkinsonism-associated motor dysfunction by reducing firing rate rather than altering the firing pattern of EPNPV neurons91
+Optogenetic inhibition of EPNPV neurons and pharmacological activation or genetic upregulation of H3R in EPN-projecting STNGlu neurons ameliorate parkinsonism-associated motor dysfunction by reducing firing rate rather than altering the firing pattern of EPNPV neurons94

-• In embryos, histamine appears to decrease dopaminergic gene transcription by altering several epigenetic components associated with DNA and histone modifications, affecting the development of mDA neurons during development.
+• In embryos, histamine appears to decrease dopaminergic gene transcription by altering several epigenetic components related to DNA and histone modifications, affecting the development of mDA neurons during development.
 Histamine showed a long-term effect on the formation of the nigrostriatal and mesolimbic/mesocortical pathways.
-Histamine caused:92
+Histamine caused:95

 • A significant decrease in TH immunoreactivity in the midbrain